-You have also assembled the best partners in the world.
-Behind you stands a supportive family and many encouraging friends.
-And a long list of potential clients.
+You have also assembled the best team in the world.
+What’s more, behind you stands a supportive family and many encouraging friends, as well as a long list of potential clients.

 Is your entrepreneurial success assured?
 Would you be a newly minted millionaire within a year?

-Every startup business plan I've ever read focused on the plus side of things.
+Bluntly put, too many startup business plans focus on the plus side of things.
 Things such as, "we would earn $ ... ... revenue per year" or "our projected sales is ... ... (million) units."

 Most aspiring entrepreneurs I've spoken to also bragged about having supportive friends, valuable contacts, and so on.

-What’s seldom discussed, on the other hand, is the background work necessary for startup success.
+What’s seldom discussed, on the other hand, is the actual background work necessary for entrepreneurial success.
 In other words, the nitty-gritty, mundane, and tedious stuff.
-This is tragic, and worrying, because very often, it’s the lack of such processes that leads to business failure.
+This is tragic, and worrying, because very often, it’s the lack of attention to such backend work that leads to business failure.

 Yes, a profitable venture requires vision, foresight, and ambition, but efficiency and organization are equally important ingredients for entrepreneurial success.
-Without proper backend work and preparation, any business plan is but speculation.
-A wild grasp for a loft target, without the instruments for it, metaphorically speaking.
+Without proper backend work and preparation, any business plan is also just speculation.
+A wild grasp for a lofty target without the instruments for it, metaphorically speaking.

-Here’s a generalized business startup checklist with 10 areas that no entrepreneur should ignore.
-Overlook any, and you are inviting failure.
+The following is a generalized business startup checklist with 10 areas that no entrepreneur should ignore.
+Overlook any, and you are surely inviting failure.

 1. Have an Efficient Bookkeeping System

 Business is all about making money.
-Therefore, what is more important than the system that manages your money?
+Therefore, what’s more important than the system that manages your money?